Mina Gerhardsen

-Mina Gerhardsen (born 14 September 1975) is a Norwegian politician for the Labour Party.
+Mina Gerhardsen (born 14 September 1975) is a Norwegian senior civil servant and former politician for the Labour Party.
+In May 2024 she was appointed by the Norwegian government for the position as the next Children's ombudsman in Norway.

 She is the daughter of Rune Gerhardsen and Tove Strand, and granddaughter of Einar Gerhardsen.
 She is married to Eirik Øwre Thorshaug.